-1 Touchscreen
+Touchscreen Functions

-- Tap to choose an option in a menu. - Hold the watch face data to open the glance or feature.
-NOTE: This feature is not available on all watch faces. - Swipe up or down to scroll through the glance loop and menus. - Swipe right to return to the previous screen. - Cover the screen with your palm to return to the watch face and turn down the screen brightness.
+- Tap to choose an option in a menu. - Hold to view the menu. - Hold the watch face data to open the glance or feature.
+NOTE: This feature is not available on all watch faces. - From the watch face, swipe down to view the notification center. - From the watch face, swipe up to scroll through the glances list. - Swipe up or down to scroll through the menus. - Swipe right to return to the previous screen. - Cover the screen with your palm to return to the watch face and turn down the screen brightness.